Tomato Vegetable Juice

 After the vegetables are soft, feed them through a food mill.
 This will separate the more solid portions like the seeds and skins from the vegetables.
 I like to run the waste through a second time to get as much moisture out of it as I can.

-The skin and seeds I send out to the chickens but you could actually use it as Emmaline does.
-It can be dehydrated and then ground into a powder to add nutrients to many different dishes.
+The skin and seeds I send out to the chickens but it can be dehydrated and then ground into a powder to add nutrients to many different dishes.
 The pulp I set aside to make into spaghetti sauce later.

 heat to 190 degrees for 20 minutes